-The purpose of this report is to provide a bespoke valuation Evidence Base, specifically for the implementation of the Brentwood Borough Council CIL regime.
+The purpose of this report is to provide a bespoke valuation Evidence Base, specifically for assessing potential implementation of a Brentwood Borough Council CIL system.
 Whilst it is possible to assemble an evidence base from many different (and in some instances existing) information sources, we believe there is an inherent danger in this approach.
 The underlying assumptions for valuation or costs assessment in each data source may be different and a 'mix and match' approach may be flawed when comparable evidence is scrutinised.